-UNE Nor’Easter First Year Experience Program (FYE)
+UNE Nor’Easter First Year Experience (FYE)

 Introduction to UNE

 An annual event, Convocation is the formal introduction to your academic career at the University of New England.
-Board of Trustee Members, our President, Dr. James Herbert, faculty, staff and student leaders all gather to welcome you into the academic life of University.
+Board of Trustee Members, our President, Dr. James Herbert, faculty, professional staff, and student leaders all gather to welcome you into the academic life of University.
 The program includes an address by distinguished members of the University community followed by dinner at our Riverview Facility.

 The energy and excitement of your Orientation experience are carried through the first weeks of the semester.
 Open houses, educational programs, a club and involvement fair, athletic competitions and lots of social events will keep you both informed and entertained.
 With much to do, you’ll have lots to report to family and friends at home.